 Health and wellbeing is a key area for the organisation and we support our staff with improving both their physical and mental health.
-All staff have been working from home since March 2020 and MLKDC has encouraged participation in the SIB Staff Engagement Programme and has also circulated the SIB and NICS working from home guidance.
-The Chief Executive also initiated weekly zoom catch up meetings with all staff.
+All staff have been able to follow the hybrid working model introduced once the work from home guidance was lifted on 6 June 2022.
+MLKDC has encouraged participation in the SIB Staff Engagement Programme and has also circulated the SIB and NICS working from home/ hybrid working guidance.